star-hengxing/libuipc/docs/tutorial/index.md

         sio.write_surface(f"scene_surface{world.frame()}.obj")
     ```

 To evolve the simulation, we call the `advance` method of the `World` to advance the simulation by one time step.
-Then we call the `sync` method to synchronize the `World`, (basically, it's a barrier to make sure the `World` is ready for the next time step).
 Finally, we call the `retrieve` method to retrieve (download) the simulation data from the `World`.

-The easiest way to consume the simulation is to export the surface mesh of the `Scene` at each time step.
+The easiest way to consume the simulation data is to export the surface mesh of the `Scene` at each time step.
 Here we use the `SceneIO` class to export the surface of all the meshes to the `.obj` file.

 <div align="center">
 <video style="width:75%" muted="" controls="" alt="type:video">